Getting a Low Interest Rate

-When you're offered a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for your application process.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to keep a specific interest rate for a certain number of days while you work on your application process.
 This prevents you from working through your whole application process and learning at the end that your interest rate has gotten higher.

-While there may be a choice of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would have with a shorter rate lock span of time
+While there may be a choice of rate lock periods (from 15 to 60 days), the longer spans are typically more expensive.
+You can get a longer period for your lock, but in doing so, will likely have a higher interest rate than you would with a shorter span of time

 In addition to opting for a shorter rate lock period, there are more ways you can score the lowest rate.
-A larger down payment will give you a reduced interest rate, since you will have a good deal of equity at the start.
-You can pay points to improve your rate over the loan term, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to reduce the rate over the life of the loan.
-You will pay more up front, but you'll come out ahead in the long run.
+A larger down payment will result in a reduced interest rate, since you will have a good deal of equity from the beginning.
+You may opt to pay points to bring down your rate over the loan term, meaning you pay more up front.
+One strategy that is a good option for many people is to pay points to improve the rate over the term of the loan.
+You'll pay more initially, but you will save money in the long run.